WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Monitoring

-- **logs send to CloudWatch in 60sec interval IF there are requests flowing through the load balancer**
+- **logs send to CloudWatch in 60sec interval IF there are reqests flowing through the load balancer**

 * if you **need more information** about the flow that goes through your load balancer you can use **access logs, DISABLED BY DEFAULT!**.
 Load balancer will **store those logs in s3**.
 These allow you to get information about **individual requests** like IP address of the client, latencies etc..